Cerrito, Santander: Geography

+Climate

 Poisoning of condors

 Inhabitants of this municipality by January 2019 had poisoned with contaminated carrion up to 5 Andean Condors alleging without grounds that "they are a danger to livestock".
 They've been killing Condors with this justification for generations, as is one of the oldest "municipios" in the country.

 The news caused repudiation by animal rights groups and citizens in general, especially because of the cruel nature of the facts and the means by which the villagers justified the actions.
 In Colombia, the condor is a national symbol and its deliberate hunting, capture or mistreatment is considered a heinous crime.
 It is estimated that the number of Andean condors inhabiting the Colombian area of the Andes Mountains does not exceed 150 specimens, which makes the events, which eventually went unpunished, controversial.

 At the end of May 2021, 2 condors were found dead in the Páramo del Almorzadero sector.
 One more was found on June 1 nearby, severely intoxicated.
 Despite the efforts of veterinarians, the condor did not survive.
 Later, remains of a contaminated carrion were found in the sector of Mata de Lata (near the neighboring municipality of Guaca).
 The condor carcasses were taken to the Colombian Veterinary Forensic Medicine clinic "Animal Defense" in Medellín to be examined and the Attorney General's Office undertook to clarify the facts, which after successive attacks with poisoned carrion have left more than twenty condors dead in the area of influence of the municipality in the last decade and not a single person prosecuted.

 According to the statistics of the CAS (Corporación Autónoma Regional de Santander) this municipality occupies the first place in deaths of Andean Condors by poisoning in the distribution area of the species in the Colombian Andes.